rshcs/nrf24l01_lib/README.md

 **Working principle (acknowledge payload):**

-* Each node is assigned to an unique address
+* Each node is assigned to a unique address
 * Only enabled and used one data pipe address (instead of using all six of em) in each node
 * If a one node wants to read data from another node, it has to send a request to the second node address.
 * If the second node in reach, then send back the requested data as an ack_payload data packet.*